digipres/workbench/src/formats/profiles/compare.md

-# Collection Profiles
+# Comparing Collections
-## Using Format Profiles to Compare Collections & Registries
+## Using Format Profiles to Compare Collections

 ## Introduction